 Time to read: 6 min

-Injection Molding: A Proven Workhorse
+Injection Molding: A Proven Workhouse

 Injection molding is a time-tested method for producing complex plastic parts efficiently at scale.
 It involves melting raw plastic pellets and injecting them into a mold under high pressure.
 Once cooled and solidified, the molded parts are ejected for further use or post-processing.